codebar/tutorials/version-control/introduction/tutorial.md

 ## Why do you need Version Control?

 - When used on a regular basis, version control helps you to store your files safely.
-It makes it easy to figure out what broke your code as you can roll back to a previous version and work out when things last worked as expected.
+It makes it easy to figure out what broke your code, as you can roll back to a previous version and work out when things last worked as expected.
+    - With no version control in place you'll only have one copy of your file, then when it breaks there's no way to get back to good code!

-- It is also helpful when working with other people as it combines all the changes together, and tracks who, why and when it changed.
+- It is also helpful when working with other people as it combines all the changes together and tracks who, why and when it changed.
+    - In the work environment this may be essential to know for example, what issue the change fixes or customer requirement it relates to.

 ## Code version control systems

 There are a number of different version control systems.
-The most popular ones are **svn** (or Subversion), **cvs**, **mercurial** and **git**.
+The most popular ones are **svn** (or Subversion), **cvs**, **Mercurial** and **Git**.

-We will be using **git**.
+We will be using **Git**.

 ### Why Git?

-There are a number of reasons we chose git.
-To name some
+There are a number of reasons we chose Git, namely;

-- A lot of learning resources
+- A lot of learning resources are publicly available

 - Does not require you to be connected to the internet to use